Retail Roundup: Fortunoff Mattress coming to LI

 The Fortunoff and Mayrock families, who owned and operated Fortunoff for four generations, bought the intellectual property of Fortunoff, including the brand name and related trademarks, in 2009, according to the company.

-Now the company plans to open more Fortunoff Mattress stores over the next five years in the New York and New Jersey area.
+Now the company plans to open more Fortunoff Mattress stores during the next five years in the New York and New Jersey area.

 Eight to 10 will open in 2018 and 10 to 15 in 2019 if Fortunoff can find suitable locations and staff, and at least seven of those stores will be on Long Island, Sensale said.